tmhn/Sparta/node/7-forms-method-override/README.md

 * Creating a new object
 * Editing
 * Updating
+* Deleting

 In the templating lesson we implemented the first two of our seven restful routes.
 INDEX and SHOW.

-We're now going to implement four more.
-These four routes are actually two pairs of routes that work together.
+We're now going to implement the last 5.
+Four of these routes are actually two pairs of routes that work together.

 NEW - Displays a form that allows users to create a new post CREATE - Recieves the data from the NEW form and saves the data

 EDIT - Displays a form that allows users to edit an existing post UPDATE - Recieves the data from the EDIT form and updates the data

+And the final one is the DELETE route.

 To do this we'll need to do learn two new things.
 Firstly how to get access the data that we've sent from a form and secondly how to handle the fact that forms can only send GET and POST requests.
 We need them to send PUT as well for our update route.